 This is an exercise that doesn't take a lot of weight to get great stimulation.
 As you lunge try to have your toes just out past the knee, as the exercise implies, this is a lunge not a step.

 This is one of the great weight training exercises for men in that; it gives a great stretch adds muscle tone to the glutes, quads and hamstrings.
 In other words, makes the legs look pretty good to the opposite sex.

 Exercise Sets 2-3 Exercise Reps 8-10 each leg: trying to increase strength in this exercise is not as important as form and a great stretch.
 Perform these like you mean it, and not only will you feel these the next day, but over time your legs are going to look a lot different.

 The BB arm curl is one of the great compound weight training exercises for men, when it comes to the upper arms.

 Utilizing an underhand grip, shoulder width apart, starting with arms at length, pull the bar up with a - 3 count on the way up.
 Stay in control of the movement; as mentioned, move the bar up at an even pace and lower the same way.

 If you are having troubles with this movement, try reducing weight, don't heave, let the biceps do the work, try to keep the elbows pinned and close to your sides.

 Shoulders, arms, forearms, legs, abdominal's, even the chest all come into play on this compound exercise.

-Exercise Sets 3 Exercise Reps 6-8 this repetition range is in line to increase strength.
+Exercise Sets 3 Exercise Reps 6-8 this repetition range is to increase strength.

 If you're strictly after mass increase your repetitions by two or three.
 Tip: always keep in mind, especially on arm exercises: don't bend over or use the legs to assist, make it all arms!